Hope4Livi’s Research Goals

 Estimated timeline: 12-18 months

-Evaluate the effect of a novel genetic medicine in the G947R mouse model under development.
-Fundraising needed!
+2b.
+Evaluate the effect of a novel genetic medicine in the G947R mouse model under development. - Funding needed!

 Estimated timeline: 12-18 months

-Encourage patient & family participation in registries and surveys to better understand AHC symptoms and severity
+3. Encourage patient participation in registries to understand AHC symptoms and severity - Underway by AHC partners (Hope For Annabel)

 Even though there are many therapies currently being explored, none of them can proceed into clinical trials without a better understanding of the disease in AHC patients.